PortalNetwork/qcns/qcns/README.md

 Implementation of the QCNS registrar, which issues (sub-)domains to the first account to request them.

 ## QCNSResolver.sol
-Implementation of the QCNS resolver that allows the owner of any domain to configure how its name should resolve.
+Implementation of the QCNS resolver, that allows the owner of any domain to configure how its name should resolve.